adamko-dev/dokkatoo/README.md

 ./gradlew :dokkatooGeneratePublicationHtml
 ```

+Dokkatoo will then generate documentation into `./build/dokka/`

-Only run the task in the aggregating project (prefix the task name with the subproject path)
+To improve performance only run the task in the aggregating project by prefixing the task name with
-so that Dokkatoo doesn't generate documentation in other subprojects (it won't cause problems, but
-it will be slower.)

-Dokkatoo will then generate documentation into `./docs/build/dokka/`
+the subproject path (or `:` if aggregating in the root project).

 ### Migrating from Dokka Gradle Plugin